kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 ```

 The first statement imports the Encoder, Env, Error and Term types from rustler, so we can make use of them.
-The atoms section declares atoms which will map to Elixir's :ok annd :error atoms, so we can provide an interface similar to elixir.
+The atoms section declares atoms which will map to Elixir's :ok annd :error atoms, so we can provide an interface similar to Elixir.

 Methods defined in the `rustler::rustler_export_nifs!` statement are made available to Elixir, in the PrimeNumbers module.
 In the example, `add` is exported and defined with an arity of 2.

 The add function decodes the arguments that are provided, adds them together and yields them back to Elixir as `{:ok, <result>}`.
-(Although I won't dive deeper into it, rustler makes this possible by implementing the [External Term Format](http://erlang.org/doc/apps/erts/erl_ext_dist.html)).
+(Although I won't dive deeper into it, rustler makes this possible by implementing the [External Term Format](http://Erlang.org/doc/apps/erts/erl_ext_dist.html)).

 So let's modify that so we can get us some prime numbers.